 Revenues per transaction were \$11.59 for 2010 compared to \$12.19 for 2009.
 The decrease was largely the result of marginally lower spreads on foreign currency exchange margins and slightly lower average amount transferred per transaction in 2010 compared to 2009.
 These decreases were partly offset by the continued shift in transaction mix to non-U.S. locations, which generally have higher-than-average revenues per transaction.
 For 2010, 59% of our money transfers were initiated in the U.S. and 41% in non-U.S. markets.
-For 2009, 63% of our money transfers were initiated in the U.S. markets.
+For 2009, 63% of our money transfers were initiated in the U.S. and 37% in non-U.S. markets.